Wall Street falls on mixed economic data; Apple weighs

-Wall Street was lower in afternoon trading on Thursday as Apple weighed on major indexes and investors digested a mixed batch of economic data.
+Wall Street was lower in midday trading on Thursday as Apple weighed on major indexes and investors digested a mixed batch of economic data.

-Nine of the 10 major S&P sectors were down, with the technology index retreating 1.2 percent.
-The Nasdaq biotech index dropped 2.2 percent, led by Celgene.
+All the 10 major S&P sectors were down, with the technology index retreating 0.9 percent.
+The Nasdaq biotech index dropped 1.8 percent.

-Apple fell as much as 2.6 percent to $125.25 and was the biggest drag on the Dow, S&P 500 and the Nasdaq.
-The company limited the availability of the Apple Watch after a key component was found to be defective, according to the Wall Street Journal.
+Apple fell as much as 2.5 percent to $125.45 and was the biggest drag on the Dow, S&P 500 and the Nasdaq.
+The company limited availability of the Apple Watch after a key component was found to be defective, according to a report.

 Investors were also digesting a mixed bag of economic data which came in a day after data showed that the U.S. economy slowed to a crawl in the first quarter.